10 Things You Didn’t Know about Dry Cleaning

 The history of dry cleaning is actually a controversial one with conflicting stories.
 Many have risen to the claim as the founders and creators of dry cleaning, however, historical records show that different forms of the cleaning process may have existed since ancient times.

 One of the well-known tales is that Jean-Baptiste Jolly discovered the process in 1825 when his maid accidentally spilled turpentine from a lamp onto a tablecloth.
 To his amazement, the turpentine dried removing the stains in the process and earning him the title of the ‘father’ of dry cleaning!

 However, records remain of New Yorker tailor Thomas Jennings filing a dry scouring patent in 1821.

 3. Dry cleaners are textile care specialists.

-Dry cleaners aren’t clothes care specialists, in fact they are textile care specialists.
-It means that they are qualified to service draperies, upholstery and furniture.
+Dry cleaners aren’t clothes care specialists, in fact, they are textile care specialists.

 4. Dry cleaners are experts in restoration and preservation.

 A dry cleaner is actually an all-in-one shop that specialises in the restoration and preservation of your garments.

 Local dry cleaning shops have a range of different laundry services available, including laundering for household textiles, bed linen cleaning, ironing-only services, and repairs and alterations.